Songshion/Songshion/README.md

 ​

 ## Application Description
-A simple app that searches for live music events based on your city.
+A simple app that searches for live music events based on any major city.

 ## User Story
 AS A User,